sunil3646/weather-app/README.md

 If you'd like, I can apply these small fixes directly to `index.html` and add a quick unit or manual test page to confirm behavior.

-## Contributing

-Contributions are welcome.
-If you want to submit fixes or improvements:

-1. Fork the repo.
-2. Create a branch for your change.
-3. Make changes and test locally.
-4. Open a pull request describing the changes.

-## License

-This project is provided under the MIT License.
-Feel free to adapt it for learning or small projects.

----

-If you want, I can also:

-- Patch the small JS/HTML bugs listed above and commit them.
-- Add basic comments to the JS explaining behavior.
-- Add a tiny `README` section showing sample API responses for testing.

-Tell me which you'd like next and I'll proceed.